OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 * `buffer`:
   A buffer with length `0`, attempting to read any bytes past the end of a buffer will be treated as reading `0` values.
 * `any`:
-  A length `0` tuple, `()`.
+  A length 0 tuple, `()`.
 * `union`:
   The default value of a union type is the default value of its leftmost variant.
 * `tuple`:
-  The default value of a tuple is a wrapping tuple, with leaves equal to the default values of each field type respectively.
+  The default value of a tuple is a wrapping tuple with the same length as the `tuple`, with leaves equal to the default values of each field type respectively.
   The structure of a wrapping tuple will be described below in the Wrapping Tuple section.
 * `struct`:
-  The default value of a struct is a wrapping tuple, with leaves equal to the default values of each field type respectively.
+  The default value of a struct is a wrapping tuple with length equal to the number of the `struct`s fields, whose leaves are equal to the default values of each field type respectively.
 * `option`:
-  The default value of all `option` types is the `None` variant, in AVM this is represented as a length 1 tuple containing an `Int` value `0`
+  The default value of all `option` types is the `None` variant, in AVM this is represented as a `Tuple` containing a single `0`, `Tuple(Int(0))`.
 * `func`:
-  The default value of all `func` types is a `CodePoint`
+  The default value of all `func` types is a `CodePoint` that causes an error when jumped to.
 * `map`:
-  An empty map, in AVM this is represented as a length 2 `Tuple` with both fields as an `Int` with value `0`.
+  An empty map, in AVM this is represented as a length 2 `Tuple` with both fields as an `Int` with value `0`, `Tuple(Int(0), Int(0))`.
 * `array`:
   An `array` of *type* has a default value with the following AVM representation:
   `Tuple(Int(1), Int(1), Tuple(Int(1), Int(1), Tuple(`*default*, *default*, *default*, *default*, *default*, *default*, *default*, *default*`)))`